PassFort/passfort-backend-interview-project-skeleton/python/README.md

 # Python/Flask

 This directory contains a skeleton API project written in Python using Flask.

-You will need to have [Flask](https://flask.palletsprojects.com/en/3.0.x/installation/) and [Pytest](https://docs.pytest.org/en/7.1.x/getting-started.html#:~:text=Run%20the%20following%20command%20in%20your%20command%20line%3A) installed to run this project.
+The project is set up to use [Poetry](https://python-poetry.org/) to manage dependencies.
+To get started, [install Poetry](https://python-poetry.org/docs/#installation) and run the command `poetry install` in this directory.

+> [!TIP]
+> Poetry is entirely optional.
+Feel free to manage your dependencies in another way.

 Run `flask --app app run` to start the API.